kozmic/grunt-retire/README.md

 `packageOnly: true/false`, default is `true`.
 Only scan only dependencies in package.json, skip dependencies to dependencies.

-`nodeOnly`: true/false`, default is `false`.
+`nodeOnly: true/false`, default is `false`.
 Only scan Node dependencies in package.json, skip Javascript-file scanning.

 `jsOnly`: true/false`, default is `false`.
 Only scan Javascript-files, skip Node dependencies in package.json.